deepanm87/reddit-clone/README.md

 This is a clone of Reddit.
+The live URL: https://reddit-clone-self-ten.vercel.app/

 The home page shows all the available posts belonging to particular communities.